-Vetoes that are currently in place will continue for 5 years from the commencement of the new law, unless the person who has placed the veto revokes the veto earlier.
-A veto will not be able to be renewed at the end of the 5 year transition period.
+Vetoes that are currently in place will continue for 5 years from 18 December 2017, unless the person who has placed the veto revokes the veto earlier.
+A veto will not be able to be renewed at the end of the 5 year transition period (17 December 2022).

 This means that after 5 years, if a party to the adoption applies for the identifying information, that information may be released to them.

 Under section 27 (5) of the Adoption Act, the Chief Executive may exercise discretion not to release information if it is determined that to disclose the information would:

 - be an unjustifiable intrusion on the privacy of the person to whom the information relates

 - give rise to a serious risk to the life or safety of a person

 - in the case of information relating to a person adopted before 127 August 1989 - not be in the best interests of the adopted person, taking into account the rights and welfare of the adopted person.